 Save the date for February 16th 2023!
-Info about the event about how to get involved.
+Info about the event about how to register.

 Chopped produce initiative brings greens from farm to school

 Collards and cabbages from farms in Warren County are finding their way back into nearby school cafeterias, thanks to Working Landscape's Chopped Produce Initiative.

 Bringing It Home conference looks to strengthen NC’s local economies

 On March 18th, close to two hundred people gathered at Asheville-Bumcombe Technical Community College to discuss strategies for strengthening local economies.
 The inaugural Bringing It Home conference brought together new economic pioneers from across North Carolina to share promising initiatives and models that are helping keep money circulating locally.

 COOPERATIVE GROCERY STORE TO OPEN IN DURHAM